fusonic/dotnet-extensions/docs/UnitTests/README.md

 ## Database setup

-For database support you can use `Fusonic.Extensions.UnitTests.EntityFrameworkCore`, optionally with specific support for PostgreSQL in `Fusonic.Extensions.UnitTests.EntityFrameworkCore.Npgsql`.
+For database support you can use `Fusonic.Extensions.UnitTests.EntityFrameworkCore`, optionally with specific support for
+- PostgreSQL in `Fusonic.Extensions.UnitTests.EntityFrameworkCore.Npgsql`
+- SQL Server in `Fusonic.Extensions.UnitTests.EntityFrameworkCore.SqlServer`

 The basic idea behind those is that every test gets its own database copy.
 This enables parallel database testing and avoids any issues from tests affecting other tests.